RafDiol/Soundwave/README.md

 3. Get only the data from a single channel.
 4. Change the volume.
 5. Generate a WAV file with a unique sound based on the parameters you provide.
+6. Reverse the audio of a WAV file
-6. Play a WAV file.
+7. Play a WAV file.

 ## Usage